eeshvardasikcm/eeshvardasikcm/README.md

 ## 🔭 I’m Currently Working On

+* **Insight for Good Platform ADK (Agent Development Kit Hackathon Concept):** Excited to be developing this concept.
+[You can view the project details here](https://github.com/eeshvardasikcm/insight-for-good-platform-adk).
-* **Ayurveda Project Management App:** Actively developing this platform for Android and Web, aiming to integrate Ayurvedic principles with effective project management tools.
-I plan to share more about its development journey and potentially some code flows here on GitHub.
+* **Ayurveda Project Management App:** The development of this platform for Android and Web is largely on hold until the conclusion of the Agent Development Kit Hackathon.
+I plan to share more about its development journey and potentially some code flows here on GitHub once I resume active development.
 * **Machine Learning Engineering:** Deepening my expertise through Google Cloud Skills Boosts, focusing on the Machine Learning Engineering Certification coursework.

 ---